kmehtaiconixbrand/upstream/wp-content/plugins/wordpress-seo/readme.txt

 == Screenshots ==

 1. The Yoast SEO plugin general meta box.
 You'll see this on edit post pages, for posts, pages and custom post types.
-2. The fully configurable XML sitemap for Yoast SEO.
+2. Example of the SEO analysis functionality.
+3. Example of the readability analysis functionality.
+4. Overview of site-wide SEO problems and possible improvements.
+5. Control over which features you want to use.
-3. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
-4. Example of the SEO analysis functionality.
-5. Example of the readability analysis functionality.
-6. The advanced section of the Yoast SEO meta box.

 == Changelog ==

-= 6.2.0 =
+= 7.2.0 =
-Release Date: January 23rd, 2018
+Release Date: April 3rd, 2018

 Enhancements:

-* Allows more strings to be translated.
-* Adds the passive voice assessment for French.
-* Adds the passive voice assessment for Spanish.
-* Simplifies the feedback message for the assessment that checks whether subheadings contain the keyword.
+* Updates all Help Center videos with new recordings.
+* Adds functionality to import noindex, nofollow and OpenGraph tags from All in One SEO Pack.
+* Improves consistency of capitalization in settings and tabs.
+* Improves the traffic light icon accessibility.
+* Changes the words 'post type' into 'content type' throughout the plugin.

 Bugfixes:

-* Security hardening through stricter code checks.
-* Reduces the number of times the content analysis is refreshed on page load.
-* Fixes a bug where relative URLs were not counted as internal links in the internal link assessment.
+* Fixes a bug where the Facebook app-id could no longer be set in the Social settings.
-* Fixes a bug where Premium users would be shown ads when following a certain path through the SEO menu.
+* Fixes a bug where existing Yoast SEO data could be overwritten when importing data from All in One SEO Pack.
+* Fixes a bug where the Ryte notification is not removed when disabling the Ryte feature.
-* Fixes a bug where the method of setting the title and meta description templates for the WooCommerce shop page would not work anymore.
+* Fixes a bug where setting a page to `noindex` through the `wpseo_robots` filter did not properly remove the `canonical` element.

-= 6.1.1 =
-Release Date: January 10th, 2018

-Bugfixes:

-* Fixes a bug where sitemaps could not be generated when there one or more galleries in the content.
+* Fixes a bug where attachments connected to password-protected parents are included in the sitemaps.
+Props [Scott Carter](https://gobarrelroll.com).
+* Fixes alignment of the `Go Premium` notice.

-= 6.1.0 =
+= 7.1.0 =
-Release Date: January 9th, 2018
+Release Date: March 20th, 2018

 Enhancements:

-* Allows more strings to be translated.
-* Replaces any Yoast domain URLs with shortlink alternatives.
+* Adds a filter to mark Spanish sentences as non-passive when certain exception words occur between the auxiliary and the participle.
+The list of exception words includes all forms of the copula 'estar'.
+* Adds transition words assessment for Portuguese, props [amesdigital](https://github.com/amesdigital).
+* Increases the height of the meta description box so it matches the maximum amount of characters without needing a scrollbar.
+* Detects when you need to import old SEO plugin data and allows you to import it on the import plugins page.
+After importing you can check whether the import was completed successfully and then delete the data.
+* Changes the formatting of text in the dashboard widget to improve the reading experience.
+* Adds an extra argument to `wpseo_replacements` filter.
+This makes it possible to access post, taxonomy or term instances when applying the filter.
+* Adds support for a new template variable `%%archive_title%%`.
+* Remove all Facebook Insights functionality as it's no longer supported.

 Bugfixes:
+* Fixes a bug that broke a filter which marks Spanish and French sentences as non-passive when certain exception words occur between the auxiliary and the participle.
+* Fixes a bug where the `page` and `paged` values could cause errors if they weren't properly handled as integers.
+* Fixes a bug where division by zero errors in the passive voice assessment would cause `NaN%` to show up in the feedback.
+* Fixes a bug where multiple `rel` arguments prevented correct `nofollow` detection.

-* Fixes a bug where the internal links aren't recognized when the `site_url` is not the same as the `home_url`.
+* Fixes a bug where enabling the Show blog page in the breadcrumb settings had the inverse effect.
+Internally renamed `breadcrumbs-blog-remove` to `breadcrumbs-display-blog-page` to fix logic issues.
+* Fixes a bug where the rewrite rules weren't removed after stripping the category base.
+This resulted in an unaccessible page.
-* Fixes a bug where the user locale is not used for the Help Center when it is different from the site locale.
+* Fixes a bug where adding a `wpseo_sitemap_entries_per_page` was not being used when rendering the sitemaps.
-* Removes unsupported PHP 5.2 arguments in an `array_unique` call in the Term image sitemap.
-* Removes unsupported PHP 5.3 arguments in a `json_encode` call in the notification functionality.
-* Added support for locales without territory (examples: et, fi) - Props [Peeter Marvet](https://github.com/petskratt).
-* Added support support for 3-letter language codes (example: rhg) - Props [Peeter Marvet](https://github.com/petskratt).
-* Fixes a JavaScript compatibility issue by prefixing the webpack jsonP function with `yoast` - Props [Raitis Sevelis from Visual Composer](https://visualcomposer.io/).
+* Fixes a bug where the Yoast logo in the Configuration Wizard was showing the old version.
+* Removes the backfill hooks when calling `WPSEO_Options::get()` to improve performance.

 = Earlier versions =

-For the changelog of earlier versions, please refer to the separate changelog.txt file.
+For the changelog of earlier versions, please refer to https://yoa.st/yoast-seo-changelog